jcwilk/bueller/README.markdown

  * --create-repo: in addition to preparing a project, it create an repo up on GitHub and enable RubyGem generation
  * --testunit: generate test_helper.rb and test ready for test/unit
  * --minitest: generate test_helper.rb and test ready for minitest
- * --shoulda: generate test_helper.rb and test ready for shoulda (this is the default)
+ * --shoulda: generate test_helper.rb and test ready for shoulda
- * --rspec: generate spec_helper.rb and spec ready for rspec
+ * --rspec: generate spec_helper.rb and spec ready for rspec (this is the default)
  * --bacon: generate spec_helper.rb and spec ready for bacon
  * --gemcutter: setup releasing to gemcutter
  * --rubyforge: setup releasing to rubyforge

 ### Default options

-Bueller respects the JEWELER_OPTS environment variable.
-Want to always use RSpec, and you're using bash?
+Bueller respects the BUELLER_OPTS environment variable.
+Want to always use Test::Unit, and you're using bash?
 Add this to ~/.bashrc:

-    export JEWELER_OPTS="--rspec"
+    export BUELLER_OPTS="--testunit"

 ## Gemspec

-Bueller handles generating a gemspec file for your project:
+Bueller leaves the task of defining a clean gemspec to you.
+However, it does offer a method to bump version numbers via rake tasks.

-    rake gemspec
+    rake version:bump:minor

-This creates a gemspec for your project.
-It's based on the info you give `Bueller::Tasks`, the current version of your project, and some defaults that Bueller provides.
+When starting from scratch, bueller will create a skeleton gemspec for you.

 ## Gem